CoderDojoDC/CoderDojoDC.github.io/helpingout/index.md

 ## Donations

 Like any organization we have expenses like insurance, maintaining our Meetup website and technology that ages or breaks and needs replacing.
-If you're in a position to help, please consider making a tax-deductible donation to our 501(c)3 fiscal sponsor, Make a Difference Engine, Inc. You can donate via PayPal below or contact us at dc@coderdojo.com if you'd prefer to send a check.
+If you're in a position to help, please consider making a tax-deductible donation to our 501(c)3 fiscal sponsor, Make a Difference Engine (EIN: 47-2723442).
+You can donate via PayPal below or contact us at dc@coderdojo.com if you'd prefer to send a check.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">